ankityddv/Bucketly-iOS/README.md

 ### Author: [@ankiyddv](https://twitter.com/ankityddv)

-Dinero is an app for keeping track of your subscriptions.
+Building in public (yet to finish the project).

+Bucketly is an app to add products from multiple e-commerce websites to your bucket list and share with your friends and family and get things done together.

 [![Available on the App Store](http://cl.ly/WouG/Download_on_the_App_Store_Badge_US-UK_135x40.svg)](https://apps.apple.com/us/app/dinero-subscription-manager/id1545370811)